Tolaro-git/SlayTheSpireMods/README.md

     !kobeBlue:SecondMagic!: Same as above

-    kobepurple:Common: This is how you put a mod-defined keyword.
+    kobepurple:Mykeyword: This is how you put a mod-defined keyword.
 It's case sensitive.

     *: Colored word.
 Game automatically color keywords, so this is mainly for created cards.

     NL: Manual line break.
 These are optional and you can add/remove/relocate them however you want.
-In practice, you only use them for visual separation between unrelated card effects, as the game automatically inserts line breaks to fit the text in the text box.
+In practice though, you only use them for visual separation between unrelated card effects as the game deal with long text automatically.

 ## Power Tooltips: